-‘Antifragile’ possesses the trademark Taleb hubris and a touch of boisterousness along with the powerful, argumentative rigor.
+‘Antifragile’ possesses the trademark Taleb hubris and a touch of boisterousness mixed with the powerful, argumentative rigor.
 The lynchpin of the book is a three-column table that Taleb aptly calls ‘The Central Triad‘.

 Triad basically explains three types of exposures to random events: Fragile (bad), Robust (good) and Antifragile (best).
 Theoretically, we have always accepted ‘robust’ to be the exact opposite of ‘fragile’; however, Taleb declares that the inverse of ‘Fragile’ is ‘Antifragile’ not ‘Robust’.

-The best case scenario in both cases will have champagne glasses arrive at your cousin’s doorsteps in shipshape condition, whereas in the worst case scenario, the ‘fragile’ package may get badly wrecked and the ‘robust’ one due to its fibreglass material may survive but not without unsightly scratches.
+The best-case scenario in both cases will see champagne glasses arrive at your cousin’s doorsteps in shipshape condition.
+In the worst-case scenario, the ‘fragile’ package won’t survive.
+The ‘robust’ one due to its fiberglass material may survive but not without unsightly scratches.

 Now imagine a package with ‘Antifragile – Please MISHANDLE‘ written on the side.
 The strength of such a package, according to Taleb, lies in replacing every glass that is broken due to concussions during the transit with two new glasses, thus proving to be the exact opposite of the fragile package.

-Taleb is particularly distrustful of large, complex systems such as centralized states and large banking institutions due to their highly interdependent nature and consequential cascading side-effects in case they go bust.
+Taleb is particularly distrustful of large, complex systems such as centralized states and large banking institutions.
+The reason is their highly interdependent nature and consequential cascading side-effects in case they go bust.

 According to Taleb, large entities are vulnerable to surprise events because of their tendency to sweep small risks under the rug, thus depriving their systems of antifragility.
 Those small risks tend to accumulate and implode at a later stage in a catastrophic fashion, causing domino effects as witnessed during the 2008 financial crisis.

-Taleb’s mistrust of large corporations could be gauged from the fact that he prefers a mobster’s promise to a corporation’s.
+Taleb’s mistrust in large corporations runs high.
+He says he prefers a mobster’s promise to a corporation’s.
 What irks Taleb the most, perhaps is the way the large corporations pass on the fragility (risks) to others, and in the process, make themselves antifragile.
 He views large corporations as giant vampire squids bent on taking our money as they sell us their vile products.

-A great adherent of the Mother Nature, Taleb underlines how nature evolves from one non-systemic (small, localized) error to another in contrast to a too-big-to-fail bank with a vicious tendency to amass systemic risks.
-Small fires (the localized) every now and then rid forests of the dangerous materials and never give them the chance to accumulate and cause a conflagration (the systemic, all-destroying great fire).
-The idea is that antifragility of a system comes from the mortality of its individual components.
+A great adherent of Mother Nature, Taleb underlines how nature evolves from one non-systemic (small, localized) error to another.
+This stands in stark contrast to a too-big-to-fail bank with a vicious tendency to unleash a volley of systemic risks.
+Small events like a small fire (the localized) every now and then rid the forest of the dangerous materials.
+Such fires prevent conflagration (the systemic, all-destroying great fire).
+The idea is that the antifragility of a system comes from the mortality of some of its individual components.

 At a singular level, each canton has its own set of problems and is often at loggerheads with other states, resulting in a welter of confusion.
 But, at a collective level, the Swiss Confederation is an antifragile unit.
 It produces maximum stability it defuses petty issues before they snowball into a big, intractable mess.
 Switzerland’s small size and limited scale of mess and disorder help, too.

-Essentially, the higher the variance in the system, the lesser prone the system is to negative Black Swan events (Black Swans are highly consequential events with incomputable probabilities).
+Essentially, the higher the variance in the system, the lesser prone the system is to the negative Black Swan events.
+These are highly consequential events with incomputable probabilities.
 Taleb avers, “No stability without volatility.”

-Levity apart, Taleb’s idiosyncrasy stems from ‘Lindy Effect‘ which essentially states that time is a great cleanser of opacity and can iron out asymmetries that plague our intelligence and critical faculties in the short term.
-Thus, only ideas, technologies, books, fruits etc. that have withstood the test of time could go on for another long interval of time.
+Levity apart, Taleb’s idiosyncrasy stems from the ‘Lindy Effect‘ which states that time is a great cleanser of opacity.
+It can iron out asymmetries that plague our intelligence and critical faculties in the short run.
+Thus, only those things that have withstood the test of time could go on for a longer interval of time.

 A noted cynic of big pharma’s ways, Taleb insists that we should avoid non-natural drugs or treatments unless we are severely ill and unless the potential benefits clearly outweigh the losses.
 Medical treatment benefits are convex to one’s condition.
-Let’s say that you are someone who checks into his doctor’s at the mildest symptom of a seasonal bout of flu.
-In that scenario, every ensuing treatment could increase the likelihood of more harm inflicted upon your health in the long term.
+Every ensuing treatment could increase the likelihood of more harm inflicted on your health in the long term.

 I love the idea of bricolage or trial-and-error approach and Taleb reinforced my confidence in this method of learning.
 A staunch disbeliever of structured learning, Taleb views schools as erudition-sucking contraptions!
 He explains how he decided to become a ‘barbell autodidact‘ (a self-taught person who learns by trial-and-error: someone who works 9-to-5 and simultaneously, invests in his hobbies in his free time) after feeling demotivated and defrauded by the linear strictures of the school curriculum.